…and other miscellany.

 Other than the photos from my own personal collection, I will attribute any third-party photo with their name, date taken and link to the photographer’s site if applicable.
 I do my best to only use the ones with shareable licenses or that I otherwise have the right to display.
 Again, I make mistakes, so please send me an email and we can work something out.

 Conversely, if you would like to provide me with photos or additional context that was otherwise unable to find, don’t hesitate to email me with that information either.
 I will credit you, of course, and be really appreciative — especially if any of them were taken by Michael Summa.

 Note that I consider photos taken in an official capacity by the Oregon Department of Transportation, its employees, its contractors or any equivalent historical entities to be owned by the state government, and therefore in the public domain.
 Photos taken in an official capacity by the United States Government, its branches, its employees or its contractors are also considered public domain works.
-I will cite any photos to the appropriate jurisdiction, agency and photographer (if known), along with any other pertinent information.
+In addition, any photo or document created earlier than 1925 is considered a public domain work in the United States, where this blog is located.
+I will cite any photos or documents to the appropriate jurisdiction, agency and photographer/creator (if known), along with any other pertinent information.

 The FHWA family of fonts are adapted by the FHWA’s Standard Alphabets (2000 version linked).
 As a specification of the United States Government, the alphabets are considered public domain, making these fonts also public domain.
 I will make these fonts available for download from here in the future, and be updating them on occasion.